Cooloola

 Cooloola has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Cooloola's population was around 7,302 as of November 2025.
-This figure represents an increase of 734 people since the 2021 Census, which reported a population of 6,568.
-The growth is inferred from ABS data showing an estimated resident population of 7,084 in June 2024 and an additional 74 validated new addresses since the Census date.
-This results in a population density ratio of 6.4 persons per square kilometer.
-Cooloola's population grew by 11.2% between the 2021 Census and November 2025, exceeding both the non-metro area average growth of 8.8% and the national average.
-Interstate migration contributed approximately 92.1% of overall population gains during this period.
+Cooloola's population, as per AreaSearch's analysis, stands at approximately 7,408 as of February 2026.
+This figure represents an increase of 840 individuals (12.8%) since the 2021 Census, which recorded a population of 6,568 people.
+The growth is inferred from the estimated resident population of 7,080 in June 2024 and an additional 74 validated new addresses since the Census date.
+This results in a population density ratio of 6.5 persons per square kilometer.
+Cooloola's 12.8% growth since the 2021 census surpasses the Rest of Qld (9.1%) and the national average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 92.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Based on projected demographic shifts, the area is expected to increase by 352 persons to reach a population of around 7,654 by 2041, reflecting an overall increase of approximately 1.8% over the 17-year period.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligning with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, lower quartile growth of Australia's non-metropolitan areas is anticipated.
+Based on the latest annual ERP population numbers, Cooloola is expected to expand by 352 persons to reach 2041, reflecting an increase of approximately 0.3% in total over the 17-year period.

 Frequently Asked Questions - Population